 2) Bilingual Requirements

-All mandatory information must be in both official languages of Canada: English & French.
+All of the mandatory information detailed above must be in both of Canada’s official languages: English & French.
+Also, be aware that:

 - Numbers are considered bilingual